tangle-network/gadget/README.md

 bash ./scripts/run-gadget-local.sh
 ```

-3. Once the shells are running, open a separate terminal, navigate to the tangle directory, and run:
+3. Once the gadgets are running, open a separate terminal, navigate to the tangle directory, and run:
 ```bash
 cd types && yarn && ts-node playground.ts
 ```